 “I can’t blame them.”
 Kanna winced and averted her eyes from the other side.
 “I heard that the Lowerlanders are cannibals, that they cross the border at night sometimes and steal people and eat them.”

 Goda laughed at this.
 Kanna wasn’t sure what it meant.
-Perhaps the giant found the words ironic in light of what Kanna had encountered in the shrine earlier; perhaps the giant had seen the same thing.
+Perhaps the giant found the words ironic in light of what Kanna had encountered in the shrine earlier; perhaps the giant had seen the same vision.
 “A lot of people in the Middleland believe that, too,” she said.
 “I can’t say for sure whether it’s true because I’ve never seen them eating.
 I’ve only seen them crouched in the brush, picking at wild plants.”

 Kanna froze.
 “You’ve seen the savages?”
 She glanced quickly over the border again, suddenly alarmed.
 “Here?
 Did you see them around here?”